movabletype/mt-plugin-action-streams/README.txt

 with tools your readers may be using.

-PREREQUISITES
+## Prerequisites

 This plugin works both with Movable Type 5 and Movable Type 4.

-- Movable Type 5.02 or higher
+* Movable Type 5.02 or higher
-- Movable Type 4.2 or higher
+* Movable Type 4.2 or higher
-- Scheduled task or cron job to execute the Periodic Tasks script (see below)
+* Scheduled task or cron job to execute the Periodic Tasks script (see below)

 The Action Streams plugin ships with all of the external libraries you should need to run it.

-INSTALLATION
+## Installation

 1. Configure a cronjob (see below) for the script run-periodic-tasks.
 2. Unpack the ActionStreams archive.
 3. Copy the contents of ActionStreams/extlib into /path/to/mt/extlib/
 3. Copy the contents of ActionStreams/mt-static into /path/to/mt/mt-static/
 4. Copy the contents of ActionStreams/plugins into /path/to/mt/plugins/
 5. Navigate to your profile, and click on "Other Profiles."
 6. Build a list of your accounts from which to display and stream actions.
 7. Edit your stylesheet to include needed CSS. (see STYLES below)
 8. Edit your templates to display your other profiles and your Action Stream.
 (See the Template Author Guide in the doc/ folder.)
 A template set is also provided for convenience.
 9. Edit the plugin's settings to enable automatically rebuilding your blog as new actions are imported.
 This setting is under each of your blog's plugin settings.

-CRONJOB
+## Cron Job

 Action Streams uses Movable Type's scheduled task system to collect your action data from remote services.
 To run scheduled tasks, configure a cron job to run MT's tools/run-periodic-tasks script periodically.

-Add the following lines to your crontab to execute the script every 10
+Add the following lines to your crontab to execute the script every 10 minutes:
-minutes:

     # Movable Type scheduled tasks
     */10 * * * * cd /path/to/mt; perl ./tools/run-periodic-tasks

-STYLES
+## Styles

 To add icons to your Action Streams and other basic styling, add the following line to the top of your main stylesheet (normally styles.css).

     @import url(<MT:StaticWebPath>plugins/ActionStreams/css/action-streams.css);

 The classes used in the template code examples use the same classes as the default templates and thus they work well with the default themes.

-TEMPLATE CODE
+## Template Code

 See the Template Author Guide in the doc/ folder for help with Action Streams' template tags.

-CHANGES
+## Changes

-2.3.1 26 Oct 2010
+### 2.3.1 (26 Oct 2010)

-      Minor cleanup, license update, move to Movable Type organization in GitHub.
+* Minor cleanup, license update, move to Movable Type organization in GitHub.

-2.3   26 May 2010
+### 2.3 (26 May 2010)

-      Support Movable Type 5.02.
+* Support Movable Type 5.02.

+### 2.2

-2.2   Forked from the original repository.
+* Forked from the original repository.
-      Improved Delicious stream.
+* Improved Delicious stream.
-      Fixed error when rebuilding blogs with deactivated templates.
+* Fixed error when rebuilding blogs with deactivated templates.
-      Support for "not" operator in mt:ActionStreams "service" and "stream" tag attributes when used individually.
+* Support for "not" operator in mt:ActionStreams "service" and "stream"
+* tag attributes when used individually.
-      Quieter operation when used with Log4MT.
+* Quieter operation when used with Log4MT.
-      Fixed bug that prevented use of methods other than get() with the HTTP caching system.
+* Fixed bug that prevented use of methods other than get() with the HTTP caching system.

-2.1   17 March 2009
+### 2.1 (17 March 2009)

-      Localized into several pleasing world languages.
+* Localized into several pleasing world languages.
 (Thanks, Six Apart Motion Team!)
-      Wrote documentation (see plugin's doc/ directory or web site).
+* Wrote documentation (see plugin's doc/ directory or web site).
-      Provided editing of external profiles that have already been added.
+* Provided editing of external profiles that have already been added.
-      Added "Update Now" button to profiles list.
+* Added "Update Now" button to profiles list.
-      Hotlinking of Twitter and Identi.ca tweets in default rendering.
+* Hotlinking of Twitter and Identi.ca tweets in default rendering.
-      Support for conditional HTTP requests when collecting actions.
+* Support for conditional HTTP requests when collecting actions.
-      Provided filtering of the "Action Streams" listing in the app.
+* Provided filtering of the "Action Streams" listing in the app.
-      Added `StreamActionRollup` tag for "rolling up" similar actions.
+* Added `StreamActionRollup` tag for "rolling up" similar actions.
-      Bundled the "Recent Actions" blog dashboard widget.
+* Bundled the "Recent Actions" blog dashboard widget.
 (Thanks, Bryan!)
-      Added support for RSS feeds in the Website stream.
+* Added support for RSS feeds in the Website stream.
-      Provided code to make easy "rss" recipes from RSS feeds.
+* Provided code to make easy "rss" recipes from RSS feeds.
-      Improved template set (incl. fixes for MT 4.2 support).
+* Improved template set (incl. fixes for MT 4.2 support).
-      Switched to asynchronous job processing for action collecting.
+* Switched to asynchronous job processing for action collecting.
-      Made installation easier (less dependent on Web::Scraper, moved extlib into plugin as per MT 4.2 capability, removed Iwtst plugin).
+* Made installation easier (less dependent on Web::Scraper, moved extlib into plugin as per MT 4.2 capability, removed Iwtst plugin).
-      Added many new profiles and streams!
+* Added many new profiles and streams!

-1.0   30 January 2008
+### 1.0 (30 January 2008)

-      Initial release.
+* Initial release.

-CREDITS
+## Credits

 Thanks to Bryan Tighe, Brad Choate, and Alex Bain for their contributions of various features and stream recipes.